ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial/index.md

 <h2><a name ='whats_next'>What's Next?</a></h2>

-There's loads to do before we can call this model satisfactory.
+There is a lot to do before we can call this model satisfactory.
 For a start, we should try to get more data.
-The model results shown above only used ~10,000 waveforms, which is a bit on the small side for a deep neural network.
-It might be instructive to try to double or triple this and see if our loss curves improve.
+The model results are shown above only used ~10,000 waveforms, which is a bit on the small side for a deep neural network.
+It might be instructive to try to double or triple the data set and see if our loss curves improve.

 We could also play with the complexity of our model.
-At the moment we only have two 1D convolutional layers.
+At the moment we only have two, 1D convolutional layers.
 Perhaps the model will perform better with more or larger filter sizes? (<b>Warning:</b> it is best practice to start small before jumping into larger models!)

 One could and should explore the batch sizes and/or using a different optimization method.

-We could and should shift the window of where our seismic waveform is centered.
-Not only might this make our neural network more robust, it will increase how much training data we have (i.e. data augmentation).
+We could and should also shift the window where our seismic waveform is centered.
+Not only might this make our neural network more robust, but it will also increase how much training data we have (i.e. data augmentation).

 Once we have reached a point where we are satisfied with how our model is performing we will need to run this on a <b>test set</b>.
 In other words, we need to run this on a data set which the convolutional neural network has never seen before.
+We could easily achieve this by setting aside test data when we originally split our data set into a train and validation set.

+With pre-trained weights and a model architecture, you can load a test data set and make predictions.
+The performance of the model on the test set will guide our decision on whether or not we can use this on out-of-sample data.
+In our case, we want to know if can we use this model to predict the P-wave for new seismic traces.

-To do this, simply leave a fraction (maybe 1/10th) of your entire data set and save it for later use.
-Once you have your model parameters, simply load them in and run it on your test set.
-Keras makes this very easy to do and I'll go into detail in a future post of how to do this.
+Keras makes leading in models and making predictions easy to do and I’ll go into detail in a future post of how to do this.
 ---

 <h2><a name ='conclusion'>Conclusion</a></h2>

 In this tutorial we covered how to <b>compile</b>, <b>train</b>, and make a surface-level <b>evaluation</b> of a baseline convolutional neural network.
-In the [first part](https://ngrayluna.github.io/post/p-phase-picker-tutorial_pi/) of the tutorial we learned how to frame our problem, download data, process it, and save it into a file format from which we could use for training our convolutional neural network.
+In the [first part](https://ngrayluna.github.io/post/p-phase-picker-tutorial_pi/) of the tutorial we learned how to frame our problem, download data, process it, and save it into a file format from which we can use later for training our convolutional neural network.

-Identifying the first arriving seismic wave generated by an earthquake is a critical component of earthquake early warning and it is a topic that is of continued interest from both a scientific and public safety point of view.
-As of writing this post, earthquake early warning has recently received more funding to support operations, improve existing seismic stations, and expand the current earthquake early warning system on the West Coast.
+Identifying the first arriving seismic wave generated by an earthquake is a critical component of earthquake early warning and it is a topic of continued interest from both a scientific and public safety point of view.
+As of writing this post, earthquake early warning recently received funding to support operations, improve existing seismic stations, and expand the current earthquake early warning system across the West Coast.

-While there exists non-machine learning earthquake detection systems, it remains to be seen if deep neural networks can not only classify and detect earthquakes, but do so more accurately and faster than current detection algorithms which do not use DNN.
+While there exist non-machine learning earthquake detection systems, it remains to be seen if deep neural networks will play a role in EEW.
+Deep learning algorithms not only need to classify and detect earthquakes, but they need to do so accurately and faster than current non-Deep Learning algorithms.

 You can find the source code to this tutorial on my <a href ="https://github.com/ngrayluna/P_Phase_Picker">GitHub</a>.